 Adjust the display to make the aurora borealis visible.

-Zoom in on the region of interest in the Main Display by using Shift+Left-Click+Drag to choose an area containing the data (Alaska extending into Canada).
-The display region can be further customized by zooming in/out with the scroll wheel on the mouse and the display can be translated using Control+Right-Click+Drag.
+Zoom to the region of interest in the Main Display by using Shift+Left-Click+Drag to choose an area containing the data (Alaska extending into Canada).
+As before, the mouse can control display zoom and translation.
+Experiment with the zooming in/out using the scroll wheel on the mouse.
+Translate using Control+Right-Click+Drag on the mouse.

 Adjust the colorbar range to make the data visible by Right-Clicking on the colorbar in the Legend of the Main Display and selecting Change Range.
 In the Change Range window, set From to 1E-9 and set To to 3E-8.
 Click OK.